flpoirier/ramblr/README.md

 <hr>

-As of February 2017, Ramblr's features include:
+As of March 2017, Ramblr's features include:

 - Account creation, user authentication, and guest account login.